northeastern-rc/rc-public-documentation/docs/source/09_classroom/01_class_use.md

 **How do I get an account on Discovery?**

 If you are a professor or instructor at Northeastern, you can request an account on Discovery.
-See [Principal Investigator(PI)/Professor/Instructor Access] for more information.
+See {ref}`instructor-access` for more information.

 **How do my students get help with Discovery?**